Definition: Harvard referencing

 Even though Theisen dismisses this idea as a rather messy and unaesthetic mixture of both Harvard referencing and referencing with footnotes (cf. 2013: 166), there are quite a few advantages to it:

-- You have to provide a reference list for your bachelor’s thesis, master’s thesis or dissertation in any case.
+- Either way, you have to provide a reference list for your Bachelor’s thesis, Master’s thesis or dissertation.
 Using short references in the text saves space, since you only list sources in the reference list you actually cited.

 - Footnotes for comments are merely an additional feature of Harvard referencing.